 My husband and I like this pie crust recipe so much that I’ll often just make it and bake it into cookies.
 For an exact pie crust cookie recipe be sure to check out my e-cookbook, Allergy Friendly Cookie Monster.
 You can download it for free if you sign up for the newsletter.

-Making the Dough in a Stand Mixer
+Why Make the Dough in a Stand Mixer?

-You’ll see in the picture below the dough has almost come together and is ready to be formed into a ball with my hands.
 The stand mixer makes forming the dough so simple.
 It’s much easier to cut the cold fats into the dough if you are using a stand mixer.
 If you do not have a stand mixer you can make the dough in a similar fashion in a food processor but you may need to use your hands a bit more to form the dough at the end.

 Traditionally, pie dough is rolled out using a little bit of flour to prevent sticking.
 Unfortunately, if you add any additional flour to this gluten free vegan pie crust recipe, you will end up with a pie crust that is much too dry and dense.
 That’s why it’s important to instead place the dough between two pieces of parchment paper.
 This will ensure the dough does not stick to the rolling pin and fall apart.
 You can use parchment paper, plastic wrap, or a combination of both.
 Either one will work well.
-In the picture below I chose to use parchment paper on the bottom and reuse the plastic wrap I had previously wrapped the dough in on top.

 The easiest way to get this gluten free vegan pie crust into your pie pan is to use the parchment paper you rolled it out on.
 Since this pie crust obviously lacks gluten, it is not as stretchy as standard pie crust dough.
 If you were to try and lift it up from one edge it’s very likely it’ll just break.
 This technique solves that problem and makes it so easy to work with your gluten free vegan pie crust dough.
 You’ll see very detailed instructions on how to complete this step in the recipe card down below.